Installation instructions¶

 cmake ../ -DCMAKE_PREFIX_PATH="/path/to/casacore;/path/to/cfitsio"

-Binary packages are available on Ubuntu and Debian, and can be installed with sudo apt-get install wsclean.
+Binary packages are available on Ubuntu and Debian, and can be installed with sudo apt install wsclean.
 In case that version is new enough for your purpose, you’re all done.
+Be aware that this provides a WSClean version that is not optimized for your platform (see next section).
 If you want to compile WSClean from source, the following packages need to be installed:

 The LOFAR beam and IDG libraries are optional, but need to be installed manually from source if they are required (see elsewhere on this page).